LuckyJimJD/CivilProcedure/_pages/outlines/PersonalJurisdiction.md

 #### Pennoyer v.
 Neff (US 1878)

+##### Facts & Procedural History

 Prior suit: Mitchell v.
 Neff (Oregon state court)

-- Mitchell sued Neff to collect unpaid attorney’s fees
+- Mitchell (Oregon resident) sued Neff (not Oregon resident) to collect unpaid attorney’s fees
-- No personal service on Neff, who was not in Oregon
+	- Service by publication in Oregon newspaper
 - Court entered default judgment against Neff, who failed to appear
 	- Mitchell satisfied judgment by attachment and execution on Neff’s Oregon property

 This suit: Neff v.
 Pennoyer (Oregon federal court)

 - Neff sued to recover property from Pennoyer, who bought the property at sheriff’s sale
 	- Trial court ruled in favor of Neff, based on defects in affidavit of service by publication in the prior case
 - Supreme Court affirmed
-	- Majority says defects in affidavit may only be challenged on direct appeal, not collateral attack
+	- Defects in affidavit of service may only be challenged on direct appeal, not collateral attack
-	- But affirms the judgment based on lack of personal jurisdiction in prior case
+	- But default judgment was void because the Oregon court lacked personal jurisdiction over Neff
-	- Why does the Court do that, rather than remand?
+	- Absent a valid judgment, the attachment and sale of the property was also void

 ##### Holding